seinkytarlicht/remusika/README.md

 ### Installation

-1. Download the latest release
+1. Download the latest release, [here](https://github.com/seinkytarlicht/remusika/releases)
-2. Extract the archive to any folder
-3. Run the application
+2. Run the application
-4. Your default browser will open automatically
+3. Your default browser will open automatically

 If the browser does not open automatically, visit: